deneuville/cryptanalysisSHMWW/README.md

 ## Technical details and reference

-The technical details about the cryptanalysis will be soon provided in a complete paper.
+The technical details about the cryptanalysis are available in this paper [ADG20].

+2021 update: This work has been merged with a concurrent work and further improved.
+Check details on [this page](https://github.com/deneuville/cryptanalysisSHMWW_C).

+[ADG20] Aragon, N., Deneuville, J.-C., & Gaborit, P. (2020). *Another code-based adaptation of Lyubashevsky’s signature cryptanalysed*. [ePrint2020/923](https://eprint.iacr.org/2020/923)

-[SHMWW] Song, Y., Huang, X., Mu, Y., Wu, W., & Wang, H. (2020). *A code-based signature scheme from the Lyubashevsky framework*.
-Theoretical Computer Science.
+[SHMWW20] Song, Y., Huang, X., Mu, Y., Wu, W., & Wang, H. (2020). *A code-based signature scheme from the Lyubashevsky framework*.
+[Theoretical Computer Science, Volume 835, 2 October 2020, Pages 15-30](https://www.sciencedirect.com/science/article/pii/S0304397520302723)